jtm2021/wowtaste/README.md

 <br>

 ## Deployment ##
-- The site was deployed to GitHub pages.
+- The site was deployed to Heroku website.
 The steps to deploy are as follows:
     - Open a web browser (like Chrome, Firefox or Edge)
-    - Login to Github and locate repositories.
+    - Login to Heroku and go to deploy tab.
-    - In the GitHub repository, navigate to the Settings tab.
+    - In the manual deploy section, choose main branch.
-    - Go to pages tab and from the source section drop-down menu, select the main Branch and then click save button.
-    - Once the main branch has been selected and saved, the page provided a link the completed website.
+    - Once the main branch has been selected, click the "Deploy Branch" button, wait for it to finish the process then a link the completed website.
-The live link can be found here - https://jtm2021.github.io/eu-capital-quiz/
+The live link can be found here - https://wowtaste2022.herokuapp.com/

 <br>